aress31/burpgpt/README.md

+> [!IMPORTANT]
-[!UPDATE] Announcing the launch of BurpGPT Pro, the edition specifically tailored to meet the needs of professionals and cyber boutiques.
+> Announcing the launch of [BurpGPT Pro](https://burpgpt.app/), the edition specifically tailored to meet the needs of professionals and cyber boutiques.
 Discover a host of powerful features and a user-friendly interface that enhances your capabilities and ensures an optimal user experience.
+To access these benefits, visit our [website](https://burpgpt.app/) and read the [documentation](https://docs.burpgpt.app/) for more information.

+> [!WARNING]
-To access these benefits, visit https://burpgpt.app. **Please note that the Pro edition will receive exclusive updates for new features, bug fixes, and improvements, as the creator will no longer maintain this repository.**
+> Please note that the Community edition is no longer maintained or functional.
+To continue receiving updates, new features, bug fixes, and improvements, consider upgrading to the [Pro edition](https://burpgpt.app/). **It is no longer useful to log `Issues` for the Community edition.**

 # burpgpt